Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_while_loops.md

     ```

 ## Break Statement
-With the **break** statement we can stop the loop even if the while condition is true:
+With the **break** statement we can stop the loop even if the while condition is true.

 **Code Example**
     ```jac linenums="1"